junxit/us-congress-bills-113/bill.md

 >     - **(B)** non-profit entities;
 >     - **(C)** houses of worship; and
 >     - **(D)** residences with a value equal to or less than 25 percent of the median home value of properties in the State in which the property is located.
->   - **(2)** *Recommendations* If the Administrator determines that the rate increases or surcharges described in paragraph (1) are having a detrimental effect on affordability, including resulting in lapsed policies, late payments, or other criteria related to affordability as identified by the Administrator, for any of the properties identified in subparagraphs (A) through (D) of such paragraph, the Administrator shall, not later than 3 months after making such a determination, make such recommendations as the Administrator considers appropriate to improve affordability to the Committee on Financial Services of the House Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate.
+>   - **(2)** *Recommendations* If the Administrator determines that the rate increases or surcharges described in paragraph (1) are having a detrimental effect on affordability, including resulting in lapsed policies, late payments, or other criteria related to affordability as identified by the Administrator, for any of the properties identified in subparagraphs (A) through (D) of such paragraph, the Administrator shall, not later than 3 months after making such a determination, make such recommendations as the Administrator considers appropriate to improve affordability to the Committee on Financial Services of the House of Representatives and the Committee on Banking, Housing, and Urban Affairs of the Senate.

 ## § 30.
 Mapping

 Section 100216(d)(1) of the Biggert-Waters Flood Insurance Reform Act of 2012 (42 U.S.C.
-4101b(d)(1)) is amended—
+4101b(d)(1)), as amended by section 27 of this Act, is further amended—

-- **(1)** in subparagraph (B)—
+- **(1)** in subparagraph (C)—
-  - **(A)** by striking “subparagraph (A)” and inserting “subparagraph (D)”; and
+  - **(A)** by striking “subparagraph (B)” and inserting “subparagraph (E)”; and
   - **(B)** by striking “and” at the end;
-- **(2)** by redesignating subparagraphs (A), (B), and (C) as subparagraphs (D), (E), and (G), respectively;
+- **(2)** by redesignating subparagraphs (A), (B), (C), and (D) as subparagraphs (D), (E), (F), and (H), respectively;
-- **(3)** by inserting before subparagraph (B), as so redesignated, the following new subparagraphs:
+- **(3)** by inserting before subparagraph (D), as so redesignated, the following new subparagraphs:
   > - **(A)** before commencement of any mapping or map updating process, notify each community affected of the model or models that the Administrator plans to use in such process and provide an explanation of why such model or models are appropriate;
   > - **(B)** provide each community affected a 30-day period beginning upon notification under subparagraph (A) to consult with the Administrator regarding the appropriateness, with respect to such community, of the mapping model or models to be used; provided that consultation by a community pursuant to this subparagraph shall not waive or otherwise affect any right of the community to appeal any flood hazard determinations;
   > - **(C)** upon completion of the first Independent Data Submission, transmit a copy of such Submission to the affected community, provide the affected community a 30-day period during which the community may provide data to Administrator that can be used to supplement or modify the existing data, and incorporate any data that is consistent with prevailing engineering principles;

-- **(4)** by inserting after subparagraph (E), as so redesignated, the following new subparagraph:
+- **(4)** by inserting after subparagraph (F), as so redesignated, the following new subparagraph:
-  > - **(F)** not less than 30 days before issuance of any preliminary map, notify the Senators for each State affected and each Member of the House of Representatives for each congressional district affected by the preliminary map in writing of—
+  > - **(G)** not less than 30 days before issuance of any preliminary map, notify the Senators for each State affected and each Member of the House of Representatives for each congressional district affected by the preliminary map in writing of—
   >   - **(i)** the estimated schedule for—
   >     - **(I)** community meetings regarding the preliminary map;
   >     - **(II)** publication of notices regarding the preliminary map in local newspapers; and